gabedunn-archive/contract-generator/Contract.md

 ## Legal Stuff

-I will take the utmost care and attention to ensure that my provided product is error-free and adequately future-proofed, but due to the rapidly-evolving nature of the web ecosystem and standards it is not possible to guarantee that the code will function as intended indefinitely and as such I can't be liable to you or any third party for damages, including but not limited to lost profits, lost savings or any other incidental, consequential , or special damages arising out of the operation of, inability to operate, or loss of function of this web application and any other web application, even if I have been made aware of the possibilities of such damages.
+I will carry out my work in accordance with good industry practice and at the standard expected from a suitably qualified person with relevant experience.
+That said, I can't guarantee that my work will be error-free, and so I can't be liable to your or any third party for any damages including lost profits, lost savings, or other incidental, consequential, or special damages, even if I've been advised of them.

-*Severability.* Whenever possible, each provision of this Agreement shall be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement is held invalid or unenforceable, the remainder of this Agreement shall nevertheless remain in full force and effect and the invalid or unenforceable provision shall be replaced by a valid or enforceable provision.

-*Third Party Materials.* All third party materials are the exclusive property of their respective owners.
-I shall inform you of all third party materials that may be/are required to perform the services or otherwise integrated into the final project.
-Under such circumstances, I shall inform you of any need to license.
+Your liability to me will also be limited to the amount of fees payable under this contract and you won't be liable to me or any third party for any damages, including lost profits, lost savings, or other incidental, consequential, of special damages, even if we've advised you of them.

-*Exclusivity.* Placeholder Inc. expressly acknowledge that although they are free to engage others to perform services of the same or similar nature to those provided by Gabriel Dunn, I must be notified of such engagements, and in the occurrence of an engagement of this nature I retain the right to terminate my involvement in the project and consider it equivalent to - under the terms of this contract - you cancelling the agreement, and as such I will retain the right to receive the same "kill fee" referred to in the previous cancellation section.
-Additionally, Gabriel Dunn shall be entitled to offer and provide my services to others, solicit other clients, and otherwise advertise the services offered by Gabriel Dunn.
+You expressly acknowledge that although you are free to engage others to perform services of the same or similar nature to those provided by me.
+I must be notified of such engagements, and in the occurrence of an engagement of this nature I retain the right to terminate my involvement in the project and consider it equivalent to - under the terms of this contract - you cancelling the agreement, and as such I will retain the right to receive the same "kill fee" referred to in the previous cancellation section.
+Additionally, I shall be entitled to offer and provide my services to others, solicit other clients, and otherwise advertise the services offered by me.

-*Governing Law.* The formation, construction, performance and enforcement of this Agreement shall be in accordance with the laws of Canada without regard to its conflict of law provisions or the conflict of law provisions of any other jurisdiction.

-Just like a parking ticket, you cannot transfer this contract to anyone else without my permission.
-This contract stays in place and need not be renewed.
+Finally, if any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract amd shall not affect the validity and enforceability of any remaining provisions.

+Phew.

-## Copyrights and Intellectual Properties
+## Intellectual Property Rights

+Just to be clear, "Intellectual property rights" means all patents, rights to inventions, copyright, (including rights in software), and related rights, trademarks, service marks, get up and trade names, internet domain names, rights to goodwill or to sue for passing off, rights in designs, database rights, rights in confidential information, (including know-how), and any other intellectual property rights, in each case whether registered or unregistered and including all applications (or rights to apply) for, and renewals or extensions of such, and all similar or equivalent rights or forms of protection which subsist or shall subsist now or in the future in any part of the world.

+Blimey.

-You guarantee to me that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide me for inclusion in the web application are either owned by your good self, or that you have permission to use them.
+First, you guarantee that all elements of text, images, other artwork that you provide are either owned by your good selves, or that you've permission to use them.
+When you provide text, images, or other artwork to us, you agree to protect me from any claim by a third party that I'm using their intellectual property.

+I guarantee that all elements of the work I deliver to you are either owned by me or I've obtained permission to provide them to you.

-By default, all copyrights and intellectual properties are solely owned by Gabriel Dunn, and will only be transferred to Placeholder Inc. upon the final payment for the project.
+By default, all intellectual properties are solely owned by me, and will only be assigned to you upon the final payment for the project.
+They will be assigned as follows:

+You'll own the website I design for you plus the visual elements that I create for it.
+I'll give you the source files and finished files and you should keep them somewhere safe as I'm not required to keep a copy.
+You own all intellectual property rights of text, images, site specification, and data your provided, unless someone else them.

+I'll own any intellectual property rights I've developed prior to, or developed separately from this project and not paid for by you.
+I'll own the unique combination of these elements that constitutes a complete design and I'll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

-In the event of the cancellation of this Agreement, the payment for the last complete phase will be considered the final payment, and Placeholder Inc. will receive the copyrights and intellectual property for all of the completed phases.
+In the event of the termination of this Agreement, the payment for the last complete phase will be considered the final payment, and you will receive the agreed upon intellectual property rights for all of the completed phases.

-When I receive the final payment, all copyright and intellectual property is automatically assigned as follows:

- - You own the graphics and other visual elements that I create for you for this project.
-I will give you a copy of all related files and you should store them carefully as I will not be required to keep them nor provide any native source files that I used in making them.
-If I decide to provide any of these native source files, I will be under no future requirement to provide or replace these files at any time.
- - You also own all text content, photographs, and other data that you provided, unless they are owned by someone else.
- - I reserve the right to retain a copy of all files used in or relating to the creation of the project.
-This does not mean that I own the copyright to them.
+## Displaying my Work

- - I reserve the right to display and link to your completed project as part of my portfolio and write about the project on websites, in magazine articles, in books, or any other platform, unless otherwise agreed upon.
-In the case of this happening, I will notify you, and any additional publicity or traffic that your web application gains is of course free of charge.
+I love to show off my work, so I reserve the right to display all aspects of my creative work, including sketches, work-in-progress designs, and the completed project on my portfolio and in articles on websites, in magazine articles, and in books.

 ## Project Phases